C0ns1gl1ere/Spring-Project/README.md

 * **Maven**

 ## How to Run the Application
-1. Open the project in your IDE (IntelliJ IDEA).
+1. Open the project in your IDE .
 2. Run the application using the Maven wrapper command:
     ```bash
     ./mvnw spring-boot:run